tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. hint::

-  if :guilabel:`default_allow` option is ``True`` and Wapt WUA is enabled too, client will contact waptserver and ask to download the missing updates.
-The client will install missing updates on its own.
+  if :guilabel:`default_allow` option is ``True`` and Wapt WUA is enabled too, clients will contact the WAPT Server and ask to download the missing updates.
+The clients will install missing updates on their own at time of upgrade.

 Using WAPTWUA from the console
 ------------------------------